Get

 A cyst is a hollow cavity that contains bodily fluids or matter.

-There is a wide variety of things that can make up the contents of a cyst, these include:
+There is a wide variety of things that can make up the contents of a cyst, including:

 • Sebum: This is an oily substance that is produced by the sebaceous glands in the skin to lubricate the skin and hair.

 • Keratin: This is a protein that makes up skin, nails, and hair.
-If hair follicles become blocked, follicular cysts may form which contain keratin.
+If hair follicles become blocked, follicular cysts containing keratin may form.

 • Pus: If a cyst is present and it becomes infected with purulent bacteria, the fluid can turn into pus.
 This is a thick, foul-smelling discharge that is typically yellow or white.
 There is usually considerable pain and swelling if an infection is present.